 Oddly in these times of rising sea levels and eroding coastlines, the constant erosion of Beachy Head at Eastbourne has allowed the pebbles to build up here.
-Pevensey Bay is an old fishing village, at the end of the sea wall from Eastbourne .
-Even now it is only just above sea level, and at high tide in the winter, the sea sometimes breaks through the sea defences.
+Pevensey is an old fishing village, located at the end of the sea wall from Eastbourne .
+Even now it is only just above sea level and at high tide in the winter the sea sometimes breaks through the sea defences.
 To the North East, the Pevensey Levels are a natural haven for wild birds, flowers and animals.
 The area is very flat and still marshy, with many areas flooding in the winter.
-Pevensey is a popular tourist attraction, featuring the nearby, historical Pevensey Castle.
+Pevensey itself is a popular tourist attraction, featuring the nearby, historical Pevensey Castle.

-How the beach provides a steady supplement to Frank, as well as a tonic.
+How the beach provides a steady supplement to Frank, as well as being a tonic.

-The setting at Pevensey Bay, on a bright winter’s day.
+The scene by the beach at Pevensey Bay, on a bright winter’s day.